 Victoria is based in Watford, Hertfordshire at her home studio.
 She tells me –“I love being able to work whenever I feel the urge.
 This is also a great location, with reasonable rent and close to London for meetings and inspiration!”
 Much of the time Victoria works alone but does seek help from her husband, who is in marketing.
 She divides her time between managing the business and designing which keeps her stimulated.
 Being in control of her own destiny is inspiring, she reveals – “I love that I am building something of my own and am in control of my future.
 Not relying on other people for job security and pay rises is liberating.
 Although it is also risky and very hard work, it’s worth it and the positives far outweigh the negatives for me.”

 Victoria Mae Designs Collection

 Victoria tells me about here designs – “My work is very eclectic.
 One of the things I love about having my own label is that I don’t have to limit myself to a particular style.
 I want to create a business where there is something for everyone.
 So depending on how or where I am inspired, the designs vary.
-These feature on dinner plates, big and small pitchers, jugs, mugs, teacups and saucers plus tea pots.
+These feature on dinner plates, big and small pitchers, jugs, mugs, teacups, and saucers plus teapots.
 They are currently all made of bone china and the patterns are applied with digitally printed decals.
 There are about thirteen main ranges – from florals to modern geometrics and graffiti.
-On the horizon is a range of ceramics from a British pottery and I’ve recently launched a small collection of wedding favours, tea gifts and notebooks.”
+On the horizon is a range of ceramics from British pottery and I’ve recently launched a small collection of wedding favours, tea gifts, and notebooks.”